ARMmbed/mbed-os-5-docs/docs/porting/target/mpu.md

 <h2 id="mpu-port">MPU</h2>

-Implementing the MPU API enables Mbed OS to provide better security by preventing code execution and code modification where is shouldn't be allowed.
+Implementing the MPU API enables Mbed OS to provide better security by preventing code execution and code modification where it shouldn't be allowed.

 ### Assumptions

 #### Defined behavior

-- The function `mbed_mpu_init` is safe to call repeatedly
+- The function `mbed_mpu_init` is safe to call repeatedly.
-- The function `mbed_mpu_free` disables MPU protection
+- The function `mbed_mpu_free` disables MPU protection.
-- Execution from RAM results in a fault when execute never is enabled.
-This RAM includes heap, stack, data and zero init
+- Execution from RAM results in a fault when `execute never` is enabled.
+This RAM includes heap, stack, data and zero init.
-- Writing to ROM results in a fault when write never is enabled
+- Writing to ROM results in a fault when `write never` is enabled.

 #### Undefined behavior

 - Calling any function other than `mbed_mpu_init` before the initialization of the MPU.

-### Dependencies
+### Dependency

 Hardware MPU capabilities.